Great Bakkungaan Island

 Great Bakkungaan Island (also called Bakungan Island) is a small tropical island surrounded by the Sulu Sea in the province of Tawi-Tawi, Philippines.
-The island is the one of the seven Philippine Turtle Islands.
+The island is one of the seven Philippine Turtle Islands.

 Geography

 The island is at the very edge of the international treaty limits separating the Philippines from Malaysia.
 Indeed, the island itself is referred to in the international border treaty concluded in 1930 between the United States (in respect of its then overseas territory, the Philippine Archipelago) and the United Kingdom (in respect of its then protectorate, the State of North Borneo).
 That treaty sets the international frontier as running in a straight line between Little Bakkungaan Island and Great Bakkungaan Island.
 Little Bakkungaan Island is one of the three Malaysian Turtle Islands and less than 2 km of water separate the two islands.
 This makes Great Bakkungaan Island the internationally recognized Philippine territory that is closest to Malaysian territory.

 Great Bakkungaan is the third largest of the Philippine Turtle Islands at 51 ha with the highest elevation at 58 m.